-- Your child being photographed (by the classroom teacher, teaching assistant or another child) as part of a learning activity: - photographing children at work and then sharing the pictures on the interactive whiteboard in the classroom allowing the children to see their work and make improvements. - photographing children at work or engaging in an activity using an iPad or iPod in order to build up evidence for learning for the purposes of formative and summative assessment.
-These photographs will be shared with parents/carers.
-Your child's image may also form part of another child's assessment evidence. - Your child's image being used for presentation purposes around the school: - o in school wall displays and PowerPoint presentations as part of a project or lesson. - Your child's image being used in a presentation about the school and its work in order to share its good practice and celebrate its achievements, which is shown to other parents, schools or educators: - within a CDROM/DVD or a document sharing good practice; on our school website. - Your child's picture appearing in the local media such as newspaper articles about Mill Water, or in very rare cases on television if a film crew attends an event at the school.
+• Your child being photographed (by the classroom teacher, teaching assistant or another child) as part of a learning activity:

+e.g. photographing children at work and then sharing the pictures on the Interactive Whiteboard in the classroom allowing the children to see their work and make improvements.

+• Your child's image being used for presentation purposes around the school:

+e.g. in school wall displays and PowerPoint presentations to capture images around the school or in the local area as part of a project or lesson.

+• Your child's image being used in a presentation about the school and its work in order to share its good practice and celebrate its achievements, which is shown to other parents, schools or educators;

+e.g. within a CDROM/DVD or a document sharing good practice; in our school prospectus or on our school website.

-- Your child's image being used by local organisations (who have worked with Mill Water) for their marketing purposes, such as the RNLI and the Fire and Rescue Service. - Your child's image being used by the PTFA on their Facebook page in order to raise awareness of Mill Water School in the community or to fundraise on behalf of the school.
+- Your child's picture appearing in the local media such as newspaper articles about Mill Water, or in very rare cases on television if a film crew attends an event at the school. - Your child's image being used by local organisations (who have worked with Mill Water) for their marketing purposes, such as the RNLI and the Fire and Rescue Service.

-In accordance with guidance from the Information Commissioner's Office, parents and carers may take digital images and videos of their children at school events for their own personal use (as such use is not covered by the General Data Protection Regulations).
+In accordance with guidance from the Information Commissioner's Office, parents and carers may take digital images and videos of their children at school events for their own personal use (as such use is not covered by the Data Protection Act).
 To respect everyone's privacy, and in some cases protection, these images should not be published or made publicly available on social networking sites, nor should parents and carers comment on any activities involving other pupils in the digital images or videos.